LIMEADE: From AI Explanations to Advice Taking: Case Study 2: for Paper Recommendation

 We also investigated the effect of high-level advice on a different set of users --- those who used \sanity\ in the wild, rather than as part of laboratory a user study --- using the log data of the online deployment.
 Specifically, we compiled a data set of 1,636 rated papers across 30 feeds, where each feed had at least one annotated explanation (the average number of annotations for these feeds was 4.4 terms).
 We evaluate two recommenders: a baseline ranker that uses only the rated papers, and a \sys\ ranker that uses both the rated papers and the annotated terms processed by \sys.
-We evaluate at three different training sizes (2, 5, and 10 labeled papers), and for each feed and size compute the average normalized discounted cumulative gain (NDCG) ranking performance for up to ten sampled training sets.
-The average of these statistics across feeds is our final evaluation measure.
+We evaluate at three different training sizes (2, 5, and 10 labeled papers), and to maximize the contrast between \sys\ and the baseline, we always provide \sys\ with {\em all} of the explanation annotations for the feed (4.4 terms per feed on average).
+Thus, this experiment measures whether \sys 's pseudo-instance approach can be effective given sufficiently informative term annotations, but is not an accurate simulation of the system in practice (in which term annotations would arise only from explanations on papers in the limited training set).
+For each feed and size we compute the average normalized discounted cumulative gain (NDCG) ranking performance for up to ten sampled training sets, testing on the remainder.
+The average of the NDCG statistics across feeds is our final evaluation measure.

-Table \ref{tab:simulation} shows that \sys\ does improve performance over the baseline, but the benefits of the annotated explanations diminish as the number of rated papers increases.
-The individual differences shown in the table are not statistically significant, but the aggregate performance over all three sizes shows \sys\ performing significantly better than the baseline (p-value 0.017, two-tailed paired t-test, after Holm-Bonferoni correction).
-Notably, \sys\ with 2 and 5 annotated papers performs comparably to the baseline with 5 and 10 annotated papers, respectively, suggesting that during the early phases of giving advice to a recommender, term annotations can serve as a low-cost substitute for assessing additional papers.
-Experiments with more users and feeds are necessary to further validate these claims.
+Table \ref{tab:simulation} shows that \sys\ does improve performance over the baseline, but the benefits of the annotated explanations diminish as the number of initially rated papers increases.
+The individual differences shown in the table are not statistically significant, but the aggregate performance over all three sizes shows \sys\ performing significantly better than the baseline (p-value 0.017, two-tailed paired t-test, after Holm-Bonferoni correction). \sys\ with 2 and 5 annotated papers performs comparably to the baseline with 5 and 10 annotated papers, respectively, meaning that \sys\ reduces the number of paper labels required to achieve a given level of performance by an amount roughly equal to its number of term annotations in this experiment.
+The experiment is inconclusive regarding whether giving advice via term annotations would be {\em preferable} to obtaining a similar number of labeled instances in this domain.
+Experiments with more users and feeds are necessary to resolve these questions.